-Classical liberals, socialists, scientists, conservatives, Marxists, and Christians are often bewildered at the way the Nietzschean left uses the terms ‘racism’ or ‘sexism’.
+Classical liberals, socialists, scientists, conservatives, Marxists, and Christians are often bewildered at the way the Nietzschean left uses the terms “racism” and “sexism”.

-Confusion abounds because all parties agree that ‘racism’ and ‘sexism’ are immoral or wrong.
+Confusion abounds because all parties agree that racism and sexism are immoral or wrong.
 But a liberal, for example, thinks that racism is passing laws that discriminate or allow discrimination on the basis of race.
-She does not believe that racism is everything ever written or thought by someone who is white, as a Nietzschean leftist may assert.
+He does not believe that racism is everything ever written or thought by someone who is white, as a Nietzschean leftist may assert.

-This is because her theory of knowledge is not Nietzschean — she still believes that there is an objective truth to be sought, if not attained.
+This is because his theory of knowledge is not Nietzschean — he still believes that there is an objective truth to be sought, if not attained.

-The upshot is that Nietzschean leftism, often known as identity politics — I do not know if this term is meant to be disparaging, and so have tried to avoid it — has considerable influence in US politics, which never had a strong socialist current in the first place.
+The upshot is that Nietzschean leftism, often known as identity politics has considerable influence in US politics, which never had a strong socialist current in the first place.

 Only if one is aware that the intention is different, and that the theory holds that “whiteness”, “blackness”, “male”, and “female” are merely concepts invented by power that will eventually be dissolved would one be able to tell that the media’s intentions are not malevolent — though the way their words are interpreted are likely to be less so.